EWA Heavyweight Championship

 The EWA Heavyweight Championship is a professional wrestling heavyweight championship in the Eastern Wrestling Alliance (EWA).
 It has been defended throughout the New England region since its introduction in 1998, specifically, in Connecticut, Maine, Massachusetts, New Hampshire, and Rhode Island.

-The inaugural champion was "Big" Rick Fuller, who was awarded the title by the promotion's executive committee to become the first EWA Heavyweight Champion.
+The inaugural champion was "Big" Rick Fuller, who was awarded the championship after winning a battle royal by the promotion's executive committee to become the first EWA Heavyweight Champion.
+The EWA Heavyweight Championship is an intergender championship, with the first and currently only women holding the championship being Master Sandy who won it in August of 1998 and held it for close to a year.
 Maverick Wild holds the record for most reigns, with three.
-At 742 days, Maverick Wild's third reign is the longest in the title's history.
-Mikaze's second reign was the shortest in the history of the title losing it to Sean Burke moments after winning the vacant championship.
-Overall, there have been 24 reigns shared between 18 wrestlers with six vacancies.
+Seven people have held the championship more than once, in chronological order those being: Dave Vicious(2), Alexander Worthington III(2), Dr. Reginald Heresy(2), Maverick Wild(3), Mikaze(2), 23 Hazard(2), and Ace Romero(2).
+At 794 days, Alex Cypher's is the longest reign in the championship's history.
+Mikaze's second reign was the shortest in the history of the championship after he lost it to Sean Burke moments after winning the vacant championship.
+Overall, there have been 28 reigns shared between twenty wrestlers with seven vacancies.